-With TFL overseas, you may generally use any purchased care sector provider, also called a civilian provider, and get care at military hospitals and clinics if space is available, except in the Philippines, where you're required to see a certified provider for care.
-Additionally, TOP Select beneficiaries who reside in the Philippines and who seek care within designated Philippine locations are encouraged to see a TRICARE-preferred provider.
-Visit www.tricare-overseas.com/philippines.htm for more information.
+With TFL overseas, you may generally use any purchased care sector provider, also called a civilian provider, and get care at military hospitals and clinics, if space is available, except in the Philippines, where you're required to see a certified provider for care.
+Additionally, TRICARE Select Overseas beneficiaries who reside in the Philippines and who seek care

-When seeking care from a civilian provider, be prepared to pay upfront for services and submit a claim to the TRICARE Overseas Program (TOP) claims processor.
-Outside the U.S. and U.S. territories (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the U.S. Virgin Islands), there may be no limit to the amount that nonparticipating non-network providers may bill, and you're responsible for paying any amount that exceeds the TRICARE-allowable charge, in addition to your deductible and cost-shares.
+When seeking care from a civilian provider, be prepared to pay up front for services and submit a claim to the TRICARE Overseas claims processor.
+Outside the U.S. and U.S. territories (American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands), there may be no limit to the amount that nonparticipating non-network providers may bill, and you're responsible for paying any amount that exceeds the TRICARE-allowable charge, in addition to your deductible and cost-shares.

-For information on overseas proof-ofpayment requirements for submitting claims, see "Health Care Claims Overseas" in the Claims section of this handbook.
+For information on overseas proof-of-payment requirements for submitting claims, see "Health Care Claims Overseas" in the Claims section.